+4.2.
 Application process

-Applications for the 2021/2022 academic year begins September 2020.
-The closing date for applications for this year is June 2021.

-Internal Applicants should state their preference/apply through the Annual Review Process.
-Sandwell LA will contact the student applying directly about the outcome of their application.

-External applicants need to contact Sandwell SEND Team/Admissions who will allocate places based on the EHCP/Annual Review Process.
-Sandwell LA will contact the student applying directly about the outcome of their application.

-Late applications will only be considered where there are a surplus of places in the academy / course(s) applied for once the oversubscription criteria has been applied.
+- 4.2.1.
+Applications for the 204/25 academic year begins Spring 24.
+The closing date for applications for this year is flexible on communication with the SENDCo. - 4.2.2.
+To apply you need to complete the academy's form and submit this directly to the academy by the https://woacademy.co.uk/sixth-form The academy will contact the student applying directly about the outcome of their application and or work with the LA and Parents to secure placement. - 4.2.3.
+Late applications will only be considered where there is a surplus of places in the academy / course(s) applied for once the oversubscription criteria has been applied.

+4.3.
 Selection criteria

-All internal candidates seeking transfer to our sixth form, and all external candidates seeking admission to the our sixth form, should have EHCPs in place or in process.
+4.3.1.
+All internal candidates seeking transfer to our sixth form, and all external candidates seeking admission to our specialist SEND sixth form is limited to those with SEND/EHCPs

-Oversubscription criteria
+5. Oversubscription criteria